microsoft/go-crypto-openssl/README.md

 All supported OpenSSL versions pass a small set of automatic tests that ensure they can be built and that there are no major regressions.
 These tests do not validate the cryptographic correctness of the `openssl` package.

-On top of that, the [golang-fips Go fork](https://github.com/golang-fips/go) -maintained by Red Hat- and the [Microsoft Go fork](https://github.com/microsoft/go), tests a subset of the supported OpenSSL versions when integrated with the Go `crypto` package.
+On top of that, the [golang-fips Go fork](https://github.com/golang-fips/go) (maintained by Red Hat) and the [Microsoft build of Go](https://github.com/microsoft/go) test a subset of the supported OpenSSL versions when integrated with the Go `crypto` package.
 These tests are much more exhaustive and validate a specific OpenSSL version can produce working applications.

 ### Building without OpenSSL headers